calaldees/teachingWorkshops/teacherTraining/howStudentsLearn.md

 * Train students to check their own knowledge and train them to check each others knowledge
 * Idea: Ask students to 'Describe a concept with a picture/diagram/visual'. great retrieval practice

+Feedback:
+* You are now on your way to become professional educations.
+* Given the material I have just introduced you to, how could this online 3 hours could have been constructed to cement these concepts in more detail?
+More active learning? how? was it appropriate to introduce you to these topics and allow you to explore them?

 ---